grafana/k6-docs/docs/sources/v0.48.x/javascript-api/jslib/httpx/addtag.md

 ---
 title: 'addTag( key, value )'
 description: 'adds a tag to the session'
-excerpt: 'adds a tag to the session'
+description: 'adds a tag to the session'
 weight: 24
 ---